akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/directives/custom-directives.md

 ## Directives from Scratch

-The third option for creating custom directives is to do it “from scratch”, by directly subclassing the Directive class.
-The Directive is defined like this (leaving away operators and modifiers):
+The third option for creating custom directives is to do it “from scratch”, either by using `Directive.apply` or by subclassing `Directive` class directly.
+The `Directive` is defined like this (leaving away operators and modifiers):

 @@snip [Directive.scala]($akka-http$/akka-http/src/main/scala/akka/http/scaladsl/server/Directive.scala) { #basic }